mapninja/Earthsys144/week00/05_submitting_homework_and_getting_help.md

 ### Submitting Links

-Many assignments require link submission.
-You have two main submission methods:
+Many assignments require links, but in this course link-based `TURN_IN` work should still be submitted to Canvas as a PDF document that contains those links.

 **Common Link Types:**